 Our children spend precious time outdoors in this safe and exciting environment.
 They learn real gardening skills, grow their own food, study bugs, frogs, birds and much more.
 They go on adventures and engage in natural activities in our outdoor classrooms.
 The outdoor areas are inspiring in all seasons and provide wonderfully varied and rich learning experiences for everyone.

 The children and staff at Central Nursery School wanted to learn more about how to protect our world and decided to work towards the Eco-Schools Green Flag award.
-This was achieved in July 2020.
+This was first achieved in July 2020, and has been renewed each year since.
 We have done this by caring for our garden, growing wild flowers, creating homes for bugs, recycling our rubbish, composting our food waste, remembering to turn off taps, reducing the amount of plastic we use, and lots more....

 What is Eco-Schools?